mkpjapan/mkpjapan.github.io/_includes/agreements.md

 What I say and do here is confidential.
 I will only share my own experience and personal insights.
 I will not share another man’s words, actions, or identity outside this group.
 If I wish to mention anything specific a man shared in a previous meeting, I will ask his permission first.

 Confidentiality is there to create a sense of safety for all.
-Confidentiality does not apply in situations of abuse or neglect of children and the elderly and/or threat to harm self or others.
+Confidentiality does not apply in situations of abuse or neglect of children or the elderly, or threat to harm self or others.
 If someone’s life is in immediate danger, action may be required.

 ### No recording